 Rosario Dawson brings equal strength and vulnerability to her part as Julia, who’s made worth rooting for, despite her decision to not tell David about her past.
 As with any project, Dawson’s emotions and reactions never feel less than true.
 There is also one particularly kinky sequence in which Julia, her mind on one track after Tessa drunkenly went on about David’s insatiable sexual prowess, takes the challenge in a restaurant restroom, intercut with Tessa masturbating.
 On account of how the part of David is written rather than the actor’s capabilities, Geoff Stults is handsome but boring, however, there wouldn’t be much conflict if he were extremely bright and clued into Tessa’s motives.
 As Tessa’s passive-aggressive mother, Cheryl Ladd is suitably frosty and informs who Tessa is as an adult; when she shows her daughter disapproval over the scones for teatime not being homemade, one relishes in the moment.
 Finally, comedian Whitney Cummings makes an impression, appealingly fulfilling the seemingly thankless role of Julia’s boss and friend, who otherwise would have been used to just be killed off.

 “Unforgettable” is anything but, and it helps that it rarely pretends to be more than it is.
 In a way, it reminds one of Chris Columbus’ “Stepmom” with Julia Roberts and Susan Sarandon turned on its ear.
-Director Denise Di Novi does not forget to insert the violent and crazy into the soapy melodrama, particularly when a hair-pulling, knock-down, drag-out catfight is something to be expected in representatives of this genre.
+Director Denise Di Novi does not forget to insert the violent and crazy into the soapy melodrama, particularly when a hair-pulling, knock-down, drag-out catfight is something to be expected.
 The one here decidedly delivers on that front, as Heigl and Dawson really go for it, slamming each other up against walls and making a mess of Tessa’s elegant foyer with a fireplace poker.
-With that said, how it ends is pretty nervy for the genre’s standards.
+With that said, how it ends is pretty nervy for the subgenre’s standards.
 Judged wholly on its own merits, “Unforgettable” is a tastily tawdry blend of the familiar and unexpected that works and might go well with a glass of Cabernet or three.
 Above all, may this be the beginning of a “Heiglssance.”

 Grade: B -